Skip to content

 Many financial services firms have organizational dynamics that favor integration:

-Marketing departments value HubSpot's intuitive campaign management, content creation tools, and integrated analytics.
+• Marketing team on HubSpot — Marketing departments value HubSpot's intuitive campaign management, content creation tools, and integrated analytics.
 According to industry data, 72% of financial services companies use marketing automation—and HubSpot leads this category for ease of use.

-Rather than forcing teams to abandon familiar, effective tools, integration creates a unified data environment where both teams work in their preferred platform while accessing the same customer intelligence.
+• Integration bridges the gap — Rather than forcing teams to abandon familiar, effective tools, integration creates a unified data environment where both teams work in their preferred platform while accessing the same customer intelligence.

 Financial institutions often have significant investments in Salesforce:

-• Years of historical data
+• Years of historical data — Preserving decades of client relationship history

-• Custom-built integrations with core banking systems
+• Custom-built integrations — Connections to core banking systems

-• Team expertise and certifications
+• Team expertise — Certifications and institutional knowledge

 Adding HubSpot for marketing while maintaining Salesforce for sales preserves these investments while addressing marketing capability gaps—a pragmatic approach for regulated industries where wholesale platform replacement carries significant risk.